dandavison/dandavison.github.io/pages/classical-mechanics.md

 covering polar coordinates) that in polar coordinates the unit vector
 $\rhat(t)$ is a function of time (its direction changes as the particle moves);
 in contrast, in Cartesian coordinates, $\xhat$ and $\yhat$ are constant; they always point in the same direction.
+The polar unit vector is a function of time because it is the direction to wherever-the-particle-currently-is.
+The Cartesian unit vectors are not functions of time because they are just the x-axis direction and the y-axis direction and these do not change.

 #### Velocity

 We can now differentiate these position functions to get the velocity.
-We know that the answer is going to be a vector.
+Recall that the answer is going to be a vector because it is the derivative of a vector-valued function.

 **Cartesian coordinates**